- No products in the cart.

 Autoflowering cannabis is just great.
 Without the complications of maintaining a light cycle it can be a whole lot easier than growing standard cannabis, and with seed to harvest rates from as low as 9 weeks (sorry I don’t rate anything with less than this time period) they’re fast too.
 But getting a successful autoflowering harvest can be tricky.

-Want your autos to bud up like the one on the right?
+Want your autos to bud up like the one above?
 Follow our advice below and avoid results like that below

 The key to getting a successful harvest from autoflowers is SIZE